chrisjulson/neighborhood-map/README.md

 4. Once that has finished type `npm run build`
 5. Once that has finished type `npm install -g serve`
 6. Once that has finished type `serve -s build`
-7. For best results with the test server open an incogneto / private tab and navigate to `http://localhost:5000`
+7. For best results with the test server open an incognito/private tab/window and navigate to `http://localhost:5000`

 ## Application design